-Last July 2015, I had the opportunity of visiting Macao Special Administrative Region of the People’s Republic of China for a day tour from Hong Kong.
+We had the opportunity to visit the Macao Special Administrative Region of the People’s Republic of China for a day tour from Hong Kong.
 Here are some tips on how you can visit without breaking the bank.

 1. Casino hopping at the Las Vegas of the East

-The biggest casino in the city, The Venetian, is definitely a must-see even for non-gamblers.
+The biggest casino in the city, The Venetian Macao, is definitely a must-see even for non-gamblers.
 It was so ostentatious and grandiose with its East meets West architecture.
 Combined with a myriad of sights and smells, your senses will surely go into overdrive.

-The main lobby is inspired by Italian museums with hand-painted frescoes, fountain and statue, and vaulted ceilings.
+The main lobby is inspired by Italian museums with hand-painted frescoes, fountains and statues, and vaulted ceilings.
 The Grand Colonnade leads the visitors to the casinos.

 It’s easy to lose track of time inside the Grand Canal Shoppes of Venetian Macao, with its painted blue sky ceiling.